-- Acts or omissions involving intentional misconduct or knowing violations of law; - Unlawful distributions; or - Transactions from which the director or officer personally receives a benefit in money, property or services to which the director is not legally entitled. - 40
+- Acts or omissions involving intentional misconduct or knowing violations of law; - Unlawful distributions; or - Transactions from which the director or officer personally receives a benefit in money, property or services to which the director is not legally entitled.

 Our articles of incorporation and bylaws also provide that we shall indemnify any individual made a party to a proceeding because that individual is or was a director or officer of Direct Focus.
 We must also advance or reimburse reasonable expenses incurred by such individual prior to the final disposition of the proceeding to the fullest extent permitted by the Washington Business Corporation Act or other applicable law, as then in effect.
 No repeal of or modification to our articles of incorporation or bylaws may adversely affect any indemnification rights of a director or officer of Direct Focus who is or was a director or officer at the time of such repeal or modification.
-To the extent the provisions of our articles of incorporation provide for indemnification of directors and officers for liabilities arising under the Securities Act of 1933, those provisions are, in the opinion of the Securities and they are therefore unenforceable.
+To the extent the provisions of our articles of incorporation provide for indemnification of directors and officers for liabilities arising under the Securities Act of 1933, those provisions are, in the opinion of the Securities and Exchange Commission, against public policy as expressed in the Securities Act and they are therefore unenforceable.